MICHAEL FAULKNER

 It was to be both challenging and rewarding.
 The cabin had just one wood-

-Six years later, in a piece for Textualities, the online literary magazine, Hannah Adcock described The Blue Cabin as ‘beginning with disruption and concluding with discovery’, and I don’t think I could put it any better :)
+In 2006 Textualities, the online literary magazine, described The Blue Cabin as ‘beginning with disruption and concluding with discovery’, and I don’t think I could put it any better.

 ►